B2B qualified leads: How to generate real leads instead of traffic

 Higher than Google Ads

-Increased visibility, brand presence, and contact with potential business customers
+Increased visibility, brand presence, and contact with potential business clients

 Variable